JohannesWeiss/MastersThesis/README.md

 ## Current Production System:

-The dApp is currently deployed and accessible at: https://www.blockchain-surveys.com
+The dApp is currently not deployed anymore.
+Thank you to everyone who used it and gave me valable feedback!